MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_AADDS.md

 ## Instructions

-### Exercise 1: Implement FSLogix based profiles for Windows Virtual Desktop
+### Exercise 1: Implement FSLogix based profiles for Azure Virtual Desktop

 The main tasks for this exercise are as follows:

-1. Configure local Administrators group on Windows Virtual Desktop session host VMs
+1. Configure local Administrators group on Azure Virtual Desktop session host VMs
-1. Configure FSLogix-based profiles on Windows Virtual Desktop session host VMs
+1. Configure FSLogix-based profiles on Azure Virtual Desktop session host VMs
-1. Test FSLogix-based profiles with Windows Virtual Desktop
+1. Test FSLogix-based profiles with Azure Virtual Desktop

-#### Task 1: Configure local Administrators group on Windows Virtual Desktop session host VMs
+#### Task 1: Configure local Administrators group on Azure Virtual Desktop session host VMs

 1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.
 1. From your lab computer, in the Azure portal, search for and select **Virtual machines** and, from the **Virtual machines** blade, select the **az140-cl-vm11a** entry.
 This will open the **az140-cl-vm11a** blade.